 Academic Dismissal is dismissal from the Graduate Nursing Program based on continued unsatisfactory progress toward meeting course or degree requirements evidenced by:

 The Graduate Nursing Program reserves the right to require the withdrawal of students who do not maintain the required academic standing or whose enrollment in the nursing program would be detrimental to their health, or to the health of others.
 Dismissal for other than academic reasons may be initiated for professional misconduct that reflects a lack of accountability in the care of clients or unsafe nursing care, or for any of the reason specified in the Student Code of Conduct, as described in the School of Professional and Graduate Studies Student Policies booklet.

 A nursing faculty committee will evaluate the documentation of professional misconduct or violation of the Student Code of Conduct and provide the involved student with an opportunity for an impartial hearing.
 The Director of the Nursing Department then will evaluate the documentation and the committee’s recommendation and determine the appropriate disciplinary action.
-A student who is dissatisfied with the decision of the Director may appeal in writing to the Dean of the School of Professional and Graduate Studies, St. Joseph’s College within seven (7) days following the Director’s decision.
+A student who is dissatisfied with the decision of the Director may appeal in writing to the Executive Dean of St. Joseph’s College within seven (7) days following the Director’s decision.
 The student Grievance Procedure in areas other than professional misconduct is described in the St. Joseph’s College Student Handbook.

 LEAVE OF ABSENCE

 Students may apply to the Director for a leave of absence when it is necessary to interrupt temporarily their progression in the program.
 When a leave of absence is granted, a specific time period is designated.
 The student may return without reapplying for admission at the termination of the granted leave of absence.
 The student subsequently will be placed in another cohort group.